DragonMinded/bemaniutils/README.md

 A convenience wrapper to invoke a Python 3 shell that has paths set up to import the modules in this repository.
 If you want to tinker or write a quick one-off, this is probably the easiest way to do so.
+Run this like `./shell` to drop into a Python REPL which has the paths set up for correct imports.

 ## struct